tum-pbs/pbdl-book/physgrad.md

 Then the GD parameter updates scale with the inverse of these units because the parameters appear in the denominator for the GD update above ($\cdots / \partial x$).
 The learning rate $\eta$ could compensate for this discrepancy but since $x_1$ and $x_2$ have different units, there exists no single $\eta$ to produce the correct units for both parameters.

-One could argue that units aren't very important for the parameters of NNs, but nonetheless it's unnerving from a physics perspective that they're wrong.
+One could argue that units aren't very important for the parameters of NNs, but nonetheless it's unnerving from a physics perspective that they're wrong, and it hints at some more fundamental problems.

 **Function sensitivity** 🔍